androiddevnotesforks/Nozzle/README.md

 ## State

-This project is in early alpha stage.
+This project is in alpha stage.

 ## Installation

-Go to the [release page](https://github.com/kaiwolfram/Nozzle/releases) and download the latest apk file or clone this repository and build it yourself
+Go to the [release page](https://github.com/kaiwolfram/Nozzle/releases) and download the latest apk file or clone this repository and build it yourself.

 ## Screenshots